ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 - The *Application* team is providing access to the application via a floating IP address.
 Consider connecting this to {{site.data.keyword.cis_full_notm}}.
 It can manage the public DNS and provide security.
 [Deploy isolated workloads across multiple locations and zones](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-multi-region) has an example.
 - The *Application* team can scale horizontally using a load balancer like the *shared* team.
-- The *shared* team can add additional instances to the load balancer by adding instances to the shared/main.tf
+- The *shared* team can add additional instances to the load balancer by adding instances to the `shared/main.tf`.
-- The *shared* team could switch their implementation platform to Kubernetes
+- The *shared* team could switch their implementation platform to Kubernetes.

 ### Continuous Delivery
 {: #vpc-tg-dns-iam-expand_cd}